Dansmith-rgb/menu-selector/README.md

 Delete record from specified table

-Edit reocrd from specified table.
+Edit record from specified table.